Before flying, all members must go through a checkout flight in the type of aircraft they desire to fly. The checkout flight is 30 - 60 minutes long.

 Damaging or stealing from the building may result in a fee or prosecution as necessary.

-Members have access to use the restroom, upstairs simulator, study books, whiteboards, upstairs table, downstairs table, kitten sink, fridge (to store their items for the day), aircraft supplies on the quick access shelf, and water.
-Other areas and items are off limits.
+Renters and students have access to use the restroom, upstairs simulator, study books, whiteboards, upstairs table, downstairs table, kitten sink, fridge (to store their items for the day), aircraft supplies on the quick access shelf, and water.
+Other areas and items are off-limits.

 Smoking is prohibited in or around the building or ANY aircraft.

-This rule is only true regarding our Cessna 150 Aircraft.
+This rule is only true regarding our Cessna 150 & Cessna 172 Aircraft.

 Each flight MUST remain within 75 nautical miles of Hicks Airport (T67) except with prior approval from management.